by Tom Allen

 During the PMI process, it is essential to keep employee turnover low for both business continuity and the ability to realize the benefits of a deal.
 Additionally, there can be significant financial implications arising from the cost of recruiting new employees.
 Perhaps most fundamental, however, is that failure to retain employees can result in a loss of knowledge/attrition of human capital and have a damaging effect on customer relationships.

-A deal can often result in stress, anxiety or feelings of not being treated fairly – feelings of which can have implications for employees and their future at the organization.
+A deal can often result in stress, anxiety or feelings of not being treated fairly – feelings that can have implications for employees and their future at the organization.
 It is important that the organization works to preserve (or regain) employee trust during the PMI process.
-The task of this falls principally with management in that they must maintain lines of communication with employees to foster a sense of transparency, openness and trust.
+This task falls principally with management in that they must maintain lines of communication with employees to foster a sense of transparency, openness and trust.

 A loss of employees during the PMI process will affect daily business operations.
 This is likely to have a domino effect further along in the organization and exacerbate the negative sentiment of an already disenfranchised workforce.
 Companies considering M&A should concentrate on retaining key talent for the long term.

 HR are seldom involved with the appraisal of target companies as part of the M&A process.
 If they are not privy to the M&A strategy and the appraisal of talent and culture in the early stages, they will have to play catch up during the PMI process.
 This will inevitably result in solving problems, which could have been avoided with some up-front work in the form of HR due diligence.